“Sometimes, you don’t attract who you are. You attract what they want.”

-Once you have got more awareness and understanding of narcissistic abuse, you might have looked over your past history and discovered you’ve been around a few or a lot of narcissistic people.
-You might now question.
+Once we have more awareness and understanding of narcissistic abuse, we might have looked over your past history and discovered we’ve been around a few or a lot of narcissistic people.
+Wemight now question.
 Why do I keep attracting them?
 Or why are they attracted to me?
 What makes us more susceptible to these kinds of relationships?
 What makes us accept behaviour that should never have been accepted.
 Here are three theories to see which you can relate to.

 Humans have a natural attachment system, and this is a neurobiological system.
 Which drives humans to bond with other humans, this is an emotional bond that is formed at birth, where infants attach to their primary caregivers so that they can get their basic human needs met, as babies are dependent on primary caregivers to get their human needs to be met, fed, changed, loved etc., this then develops into the needs for social acceptance, emotional, and cognitive development.
 Humans need for contribution, love and connection and significance, meaning we need to connect with other humans, but to also contribute to other humans, and connect with things more significant than ourselves.

 When the attachment system is opened within a mother and baby relationship, through skin contact, eye contact, then mirroring the energy and the mother can soothe and take care of the infant.
 Forming an emotional bond within the mind.